How to Watch World Cup 2026 Live on Dentsu

 Does Dentsu Have World Cup 2026 Rights?

 Yes.
 Dentsu is the main World Cup 2026 rights holder in Japan, so it sits at the center of the country's media package.
-That role is important because it explains why one market can have both a complete streaming route and a separate terrestrial TV layer.
+That role is important because it explains why one country can have both a complete streaming route and a separate terrestrial TV layer.

 Still, Dentsu is not the destination fans open on matchday.
 Japan viewers should organize around DAZN for full access, while public and commercial partners such as NHK, Fuji TV, and Nippon TV cover selected television windows.